HDeDeDe/shadow/README.md

 - Steam integration
 - Netcode (maybe, hoplefully, I really want to add this but have no clue how)
 - VR (pipedream, not at all a priority)

+### Notes
+`SHADOWNAME` Controls the name of the application, which defines where the settings file is located and the name of the resulting executable.
+`BUCKETSIZE` Controls the number of layers the engine has access to.
+More layers means more time to render so be sure not to set this value too high.